DashFin/financial-asset-relationship-db/.openhands/microagents/repo_engineer_lead.md

 Where comments are made, review the recommended changes and make them as required.
 Commit any changes needed and leave a post to explain what was done and what issue it resolves.
 Add documentation where required for code changes and fixes.
-Resolve and or prevent branch merge conflicts by keeping on top of commits and changes and to ensure efficiency in making code fixes .
+Resolve and or prevent branch merge conflicts by keeping on top of commits and changes and to ensure efficiency in making code fixes.
-Maintain branch hygiene, respond to comments within issues and PRs related to code..
+Maintain branch hygiene, respond to comments within issues and PRs related to code.
 Please be noted that the microagent doesn't have any triggers.